 Pierre Flasse (1995) is a British/Belgian composer, performer, arranger, musical director and educator from Maidstone, Kent.
 He grew up playing trombone in a variety of ensembles, such as Kent County Youth Orchestra, Kent Youth Jazz Orchestra and Maidstone Symphony Orchestra, whilst also studying piano.
 He studied Music at the University of Manchester and graduated in 2016 with a first-class honours degree, specialising in composition and performance.
 During this time he studied trombone with Rob Holliday and Blair Sinclair, and composition with Kevin Malone.
 He then continued his compositional studies at the university on the Masters Instrumental Composition programme for two years under the tutelage of Phil Grange and Nina Whiteman, graduating with a Distinction in November 2018.

 Pierre has a passion for writing music and sound designing for film, video games and media.
+He is currently an assistant composer to Sally Potter.
 He has created and coded his own game Little Sailor Joe, and worked on two indie games, Jambear's Adventures and Dinner Party.
 He has also scored two original soundtracks for film; Sis - a drama about an intense family relationship, and Svaha - an adventure film about two friends kayaking the Caribbean.
 He took part in the Edinburgh-based collaborative animation festival 10x10x21, and as a result has led to a current collaboration with Calum Main for a macro-filming art piece combined with fragmented and aggressive soundscapes that will explore vivid non-verbal storytelling.
-He is also an assistant composer to Sally Potter.

 In 2019, Pierre left Europe to travel India whilst engaging with local communities in workshops.
 Much of his musical journey was based in Rajasthan, working with folk musicians.
 Several collaborative projects are in the developing process with fusion albums and concerts.
 Pierre also learnt how to play several local instruments, including the algoza and khartal.
 This led him to focus his musical approach through a lens of feeling and spirituality, implementing a natural and deep connection between the performer and the listener.
 His music is focused on exploring the movement between harmonic timbres and textures of different sound worlds.This has been the inception of his solo trombone jazz project, discovering an intimate connectivity that was unveiled for him playing the instrument in this environment.